 On the contrary, in cloud telephony data is hosted on the vendor’s data center and a replica of information at the specific data center is also deployed in the same or nearby cities.
 Thus, the information can be fetched from another data center in case of disaster.

-By now, you must be aware of the perks of deploying cloud telephony solutions for your business.
+By now, you must be aware of reasons why cloud telephony is the best solution for your business.
 If you are still in a dilemma about which telephony system you should choose for your business, give Servetel a call at 1800-103-6989 to address your concerns.